 Pimenta da Neyde is something of a puzzle.
 It was discovered by a Brazilian lady called Neyde Hidalgo as a self sown plant in her garden.
-In terms of species it resembles C. chinense more than C. annuum, but is not even close to any known variety.
+In terms of species it resembles C. chinense as much as C. annuum, but is not even close to any known variety.
 The consensus is that it is of hybrid origin, which begs the question as to why it comes true from seed.

 Pimenta da Neyde is extremely ornamental making a large plant with purple foliage and dark purple chillies which do not change colour on ripening although the colour of the fruit does depend on degree of exposure to direct sunlight.